Was Entropy Conserved between BBN and Recombination?: Results

-It is clear from Figure \ref{fig:triangle} that the addition of a bound on D/H greatly constrains $Y$ decay scenarios compared to Planck+SD.
+It is clear from Fig.\ \ref{fig:triangle} that the addition of a bound on D/H greatly constrains $Y$ decay scenarios compared to Planck+SD.
 First, the D/H constraint favors $f_\gamma \rightarrow 0$ to minimize changes in $\etaBBN$.
-This agrees with our assessment in Figure \ref{fig:max_f_neff}.
+This agrees with our assessment in Fig.\ \ref{fig:max_f_neff}.
 The combination of this preference for $f_\gamma \rightarrow 0$ with the Planck+SD 1D posterior for $f_\gamma$ that peaks around $f_\gamma \approx 0.632$ results in a relatively flat $f_\gamma$ posterior for Planck+SD+D/H.

 The constraint on D/H disfavors large values of $\maxyr$.
 Non-zero values of $f_\gamma$ mean new photons will be injected by the $Y$ decay and therefore the photon density at BBN will be decreased accordingly.
-D/H prefers to minimize this effect by restricting $\maxyr$ to be less than 0.0235 (95\% CL).
+D/H prefers to minimize this effect by restricting $\maxyr$ to be less than 0.0235 (95\% C.L.).
 This limit on $\maxyr$ propagates to all other parameters; large values of $\YHe$ are no longer permitted and any corrections to the base six parameters that Planck favored are no longer needed because $\Neff$ is not deviating much from the standard value of $3.044$.
 Therefore, the full Planck+SD+D/H combination is in excellent agreement with $\Lambda$CDM values for the base six parameters \{$\omega_b$, $\omega_{cdm}$, $\theta_s$, $A_s$, $n_s$, $\tau_{reio}$\} and $H_0$ (see Table \ref{tab:posteriors}).

 The posterior of $\Gamma_Y$ for Planck+SD+D/H extends to smaller decay rates than that of Planck+SD.
 This is a symptom of the D/H bounds heavily constraining $\maxyr$.
 Small decay rates ($\Gamma_Y \lesssim 10^{-6}\,\SI{}{\per\second}$) were disfavored by Planck+SD because $\maxyr$ was free to vary up to a value of 0.8.
 However, by restricting $\maxyr$ to smaller values, the addition of D/H made smaller decay rates more probable.
 Therefore, the combination of SD+D/H constraints leads to a slightly broader posterior on $\Gamma_Y$ than that obtained from SDs alone.
 Otherwise, the addition of D/H has no influence on $\Gamma_Y$.
 While the combination of $\Gamma_Y$ and $\maxyr$ does influence how much the $Y$ particle increases the expansion rate during BBN, the D/H abundance is far more sensitive to changes in $\etaBBN$ than changes to $H$.